Dynamic mass generation on two-dimensional electronic hyperbolic lattices

-As $\rho (E) \sim |E|$ near the zero energy, the condensation of the CDW order on hyperbolic Dirac systems occurs beyond a critical NN repulsion ($V_c$), slightly away from which $\delta_{\rm CDW} \sim \sqrt{V-V_c}$ for $V>V_c$, in turn allowing us to estimate $V_c$ by minimizing the finite size effects [inset of Fig.~\ref{fig:FigCDW}(d)].
+As $\rho (E) \sim |E|$ near the zero energy, condensation of the CDW on hyperbolic Dirac systems occurs beyond a critical NN repulsion ($V_c$), slightly away from which $\delta_{\rm CDW} \sim \sqrt{V-V_c}$ for $V>V_c$, allowing us to estimate $V_c$ by minimizing the finite-size effects [inset of Fig.~\ref{fig:FigCDW}(d)].
 By contrast, when $\rho(0)$ is finite or divergent, the CDW order sets in for infinitesimal $V$.
-In the former system, the CDW order parameter follows the BCS scaling $\delta_{\rm CDW} \sim \exp(-\kappa/V)$ due to a constant $\rho (0)$, which is further substantiated from the exponential fit between $\delta_{\rm CDW}$ and $1/V$ [inset of Fig.~\ref{fig:FigCDW}(e)].
-On a $(12,3)$ hyperbolic lattice we find the fitting parameter $\kappa=2.36$.
+In the former system, CDW follows the BCS scaling $\delta_{\rm CDW} \sim \exp(-\kappa/V)$ due to a constant $\rho (0)$, further substantiated from the exponential fit between $\delta_{\rm CDW}$ and $1/V$ [inset of Fig.~\ref{fig:FigCDW}(e)].
+On a $(12,3)$ HL, the fitting parameter $\kappa=2.36$.
 In the Supplemental Material (SM) we justify these scaling behaviors from the solutions of a gap equation~\cite{RoyPhysRevB2017, Tinkham2004, SM}.
-By contrast, when $\rho(0)$ is divergent, $\delta_{\rm CDW}$ grows considerably faster for weak $V$.
-Similar scaling holds on hyperbolic lattices with other combinations of $p$ and $q$~\cite{SM}.
-Notice that with open boundary conditions, $\delta_{\rm CDW}$ is not uniform in the system, rather displays spatial modulations [Fig.~\ref{fig:FigCDW}(a)-(c)].
+When $\rho(0)$ is divergent, $\delta_{\rm CDW}$ grows considerably faster for weak $V$.
+Similar scaling holds on HLs with different $(p \;({\rm even}),q)$~\cite{SM}.
+With OBCs, $\delta_{\rm CDW}$ is not uniform, rather displaying spatial modulations in the system [Fig.~\ref{fig:FigCDW}(a)-(c)].
 However, a uniform CDW order with $\delta_A=\delta_B=0.5$ develops in the entire system when $V \gg 1$.
-In this limit, spinless fermions occupy one of the sublattices of bipartite hyperbolic lattices, while the other one is left completely empty.
+In this limit, spinless fermions occupy one sublattice of bipartite HLs, while the other one is empty.